 In the lead up to Valentine’s Day, nearly £300 million is spent on chocolate each year worldwide.
 However, boxes of chocolate have only been widely available for just over 150 years.
 Chocolate was a luxury item for a long time following its discovery - expensive and exclusive.

 Chocolate beans were first imported to Spain from South America in 1528 and ‘enjoyed’ as a bitter hot drink.
 It wasn’t commercially available until over 200 years later, when the first chocolate bar was introduced by the Fry Company in 1847.

 The first box of chocolates was created by Richard Cadbury, (yes that Cadbury...from Cadbury’s).
-He even designed the first heart-shaped box of chocolates in the 1860s.
+He even designed the first heart-shaped box in the 1860s.
 They were most sought after, not only for the contents, but also the beautiful boxes were precious keepsakes. (...Now, that sounds familiar - gorgeous boxes that can be kept or reused...).

 Chocolate’s association with Valentine’s Day is also linked to the belief it is a powerful aphrodisiac - the perfect gift for your lover!
 Whilst there is no scientific evidence to prove that chocolate (or any food for that matter) can biologically stimulate feelings of desire - the placebo effect is incredibly powerful.
 If you feel special, feel spoilt, feel surprised and then taste a delicious array of flavours, then there is no doubt you are going to get an incredible boost of happy hormones.

 Why does Valentine’s Day remain so popular after all these years?

 The rush of serotonin upon receiving a special and thoughtful gift is the whole reason Valentine’s remains a special day for many.
-The look on someone’s face when they receive a special gift...the feeling of satisfaction when you have chosen something meaningful...the reaction to a wonderful surprise...perhaps, even the joy (and nerves) of sending an anonymous present to someone you have secretly admired...and the anticipation of their response...It is the epitome of taking joy from gifting.
+The look on someone’s face when they receive a romantic gift...the feeling of satisfaction when you have chosen something meaningful...the reaction to a wonderful surprise...perhaps, even the joy (and nerves) of sending an anonymous present to someone you have secretly admired...and the anticipation of their response...it is the epitome of taking joy from gifting.